-Traditional, non-smart thermostats act as a switch that turn your heat or air-conditioning on or off.
+Traditional, non-smart thermostats act as a switch that turns your heat or air-conditioning on or off.
 It doesn’t need a steady power source.
-Today’s connected thermostats, on the other hand, need electricity to power the unit’s backlit display and other functions and features.
+Today’s wifi thermostats, on the other hand, need electricity to power the unit’s backlit display and other functions and features.

 However, this can take a lot of work, depending on the distance between the two.
 If you don’t want that, you can buy an adapter that allows you to add a C-wire to your thermostat.
 This option, however, is only ideal for those smart thermostats that already have a four-wire 24VAC layout and lack only a C-wire.

 Plus, installation can be a tad too daunting, especially for people who do not know how to open their furnaces.

 You can also just simply buy a smart thermostat that does not need a C-wire.
 You still get the same features as other smart thermostats without the need to trouble yourself with costly and complex installation.
 So, what are the best WiFi thermostats without a C-wire?